ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 When playing on a server, the server needs to send the schematics to the players so that the build tool's preview works.
 Those schematics are saved in Minecraft's directory under `*/structurize/{ServerUUID}/cache/`, where ServerUUID is the unique identifier of the server.
 Those directories can be safely removed as they are automatically created by the server when needed.
 {% endversion %}

+{% version "1.19.2" after=true %}
+This was previously used to save schematics from a server and was automatically created as needed.
+However, this is no longer needed in 1.19.2 and later, so this folder can be removed safely.
+{% endversion %}

 #### How to create <a id="customhuts">custom huts</a>?

 To create new schematics, there are some guidelines that you must follow: the scans MUST have the same footprint for each level of the hut; the scans must contain the hut's block, for example the Builder's Hut block for the [Builder's Hut](../../source/buildings/builder); the hut block need to be exactly at the same place and have the same rotation for each level